pactum-verum/decentralized-secure-chat/README.md

-# Messaging
+# Decentralized Secure Messaging

-Libp2p style messaging, group management in IPFS-defined groups, encryption of messages.
+Libp2p style messaging, but for multiple parties chatting, group management in IPFS-defined groups, encryption and signing of messages.

 ## Requirements